OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' +'

-' + '' + '' + ' '). } else { document.write('' + 'Return to Privacy Policy Home' + ' '). document.write('' + '' + '' + '
+' + '' + '' + ' '). } else { document.write('' + 'Return to Privacy Policy Home' + ' '). document.write('' + ' ' + '' + '

-AT&T is a licensee of the TRUSTe Privacy Program and you may contact TRUSTe if a privacy question is not properly addressed.
+AT&T has been awarded the TRUSTe Privacy Seal and you may contact TRUSTe if a privacy question is not properly addressed

 ' + '' +'' + 'Your Rights and Choices' + '